Pediatric patient ABCs: 7 tips for EMTs and paramedics

 - School-aged kids (6-12 years) can generally answer questions and follow the guidance of EMS providers but have very vivid imaginations, especially about death, and might need constant reminders that they’ll be okay.

-- Adolescents (13-18 years) can provide accurate information but fear permanent scaring with trauma, feel modesty is very important to them, and can get caught up in the hysteria of a 911 call, so it’s important to be well versed in a variety of calming measures.
+- Adolescents (13-18 years) can provide accurate information but fear permanent scarring with trauma, feel modesty is very important to them, and can get caught up in the hysteria of a 911 call, so it’s important to be well versed in a variety of calming measures.

 7. Competence breeds confidence